dev0null/data-structures-and-algorithms/lectures/Section 2 - Intro to Data Structures/intro-data-structures.md

     ```

 - **code**:
-The codification of a quadratic algorithm in `c` language
+The implementation of a quadratic algorithm in `c` language

     ```c
     for (int i = 0; i < n - 1; ++i){